Jay Carson: Film and television career

+In 2019, it was reported that Carson was developing a drama about journalism with Matt Bai and Steve Kloves, for Entertainment 360.

 Personal

 Carson received his B.A. from Columbia University in New York City, and has served as an adjunct professor at USC's Annenberg School and senior fellow at UCLA's School of Public Affairs.
 He is currently a member of the Foundation Board of Trustees for Children's Hospital Los Angeles.

-He was the inspiration for Ryan Gosling's character in the motion picture, The Ides of March.
+He was the inspiration for Ryan Gosling's character in the 2011 motion picture, The Ides of March.

-Carson was named as one of Fortune Magazine's "40 Under 40: Ones to Watch" in 2011.
+Carson was named as one of Fortune magazine's "40 Under 40: Ones to Watch" in 2011.